Ireland in the Eurovision Song Contest 2022: Final

+Promotion

+Brooke made several appearances across Europe to specifically promote "That's Rich" as the Irish Eurovision entry.
+On 26 March, Brooke performed during the Barcelona Eurovision Party, which was held at the Sala Apolo venue in Barcelona, Spain and hosted by Sharonne and Giuseppe Di Bella.
+On 3 April, Brooke performed during the London Eurovision Party, which was held at the Hard Rock Hotel in London, United Kingdom and hosted by Paddy O'Connell and SuRie.
+On 7 April, Brooke performed during the Israel Calling event held at the Menora Mivtachim Arena in Tel Aviv, Israel.
+On 9 April, Brooke performed during the Eurovision in Concert event which was held at the AFAS Live venue in Amsterdam, Netherlands and hosted by Cornald Maas and Edsilia Rombley.
+On 16 April, Brooke performed during the PrePartyES 2022 event which was held at the Sala La Riviera venue in Madrid, Spain and hosted by Ruth Lorenzo.

+In addition to her international appearances, Brooke also completed promotional appearances in Ireland where she performed "That's Rich" on the RTÉ One programme The Late Late Show on 29 April.

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 25 January 2022, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Ireland was placed into the second semi-final, which was held on 12 May 2022, and performed in the second half of the show.